Ryan Bennion | March 17, 2017

 The Bottom Line

 While Prism TV’s monthly rates are a little bit higher than Sling TV, you’re paying for a more mature and comprehensive service.
 Sling TV can provide a basic viewing experience, but if you care about your media consumption, Prism is the only way to go.
 To learn more about Prism TV services in your area, feel free to contract a sales representative at 1-855-640-4510.
+And if you’re still in the market for high-speed Internet, don’t forget to check out the deals available on CenturyLink Internet and home service bundles.

 *Pricing and plans are current as of writing.
 Pricing and plans are subject to change.
 Not all offers available in all areas.